splunk/public-o11y-docs/gdi/opentelemetry/install-linux.rst

 ***************************************************************

 .. meta::
-      :description: Describes how to install the Splunk Distribution of OpenTelemetry Collector for Linux.
+      :description: Describes how to install the Splunk Distribution of OpenTelemetry Collector for Linux using the script or deployment tools.

 The Splunk Distribution of OpenTelemetry Collector for Linux is a package that provides integrated collection and forwarding for all data types.